History of Transylvania: Later Middle Ages

-King Louis I dispatched Andrew Lackfi, Count of the Székelys to invade the lands of the Golden Horde in retaliation for the Tatars' earlier plundering raids against Transylvania and the Szepesség.
+In the 14th century, the Kingdom of Hungary had a political and economic consolidation, thus Transylvania prospered as never before.
+King Louis I of Hungary dispatched Andrew Lackfi, Count of the Székelys to invade the lands of the Golden Horde in retaliation for the Tatars's earlier plundering raids against Transylvania.
 Lackfi and his army of mainly Székely warriors inflicted a defeat on a large Tatar army on 2 February 1345.
+The campaign had finally expelled the Tatars and ended the devastations of the Mongols in Transylvania.
 The Golden Horde was pushed back behind the Dniester River, thereafter the Golden Horde's control of the lands between the Eastern Carpathians and the Black Sea weakened.